heddatellef/Webutviklling/README.md

 ## Testing
-We have done e-2-e-testing using Cypress ...
+We have done e-2-e-testing using Cypress where we go through the search function and that the data has loaded and the load more function.
+We have also created a test with jest which tests redux.

 ## Documentation